tianpeiyang/tianpeiyang.github.io/_pages/about.md

 I am currently serving as a reviewer for JMLR, TPAMI, TNNLS, TMLR, MACH, JMLC, IEEE TCDS, and IEEE/CAA, and a member of the (senior) program committee (NeurIPS, AAAI, ICLR, IJCAI, ICML, AAMAS, UAI, ICRA, CoRL, CIKM, ECAI, DAI).

-`I am looking for research assistants/postdocs (master/PhD students starting in Fall 2027), interested in (deep) reinforcement learning, multiagent learning, or AI Agents.
+`I am looking for research assistants/postdocs (master starting in Fall 2027/PhD students starting in Fall 2028), interested in (deep) reinforcement learning, multiagent learning, or AI Agents.
 If you are interested and have good programming skills and a reinforcement learning background, please email me your CV, transcripts, and future research proposal.`

-Recent News
+News
 ======

 2026
 --
+&#x1F195;[Aug 2026] One paper (The Evolutionary Trajectory of Medical Multi-Agent Systems: A Survey) has been accepted by EMNLP 2026!

-&#x1F195;[Apr 2025] Two papers (Thinking-Based Non-Thinking: Solving the Reward Hacking Problem in Training Hybrid Reasoning Models via Reinforcement Learning, MDTeamGPT: Mitigating Context Collapse and Enabling Self-Evolution in Medical Multi-Agent Reasoning) have been accepted by ACL 2026!
+&#x1F195;[Apr 2026] Two papers (Thinking-Based Non-Thinking: Solving the Reward Hacking Problem in Training Hybrid Reasoning Models via Reinforcement Learning, MDTeamGPT: Mitigating Context Collapse and Enabling Self-Evolution in Medical Multi-Agent Reasoning) have been accepted by ACL 2026!

-&#x1F195;[JAN 2025] One paper (SafeDialBench: A Fine-Grained Safety Evaluation Benchmark for Large Language Models in Multi-Turn Dialogues with Diverse Jailbreak Attacks) has been accepted by ICLR 2026!
+&#x1F195;[JAN 2026] One paper (SafeDialBench: A Fine-Grained Safety Evaluation Benchmark for Large Language Models in Multi-Turn Dialogues with Diverse Jailbreak Attacks) has been accepted by ICLR 2026!

 2025
 --